 additional transport costs.

-Segregation.
+play; concentration and dispersion.
 Linked geographical entities may see the reinforcement

 of one at the expense of others, notably through economies of scale.